Treasure by Lyn McConchie

 “Yes.”
 And there was a grey-brown ripple that slipped past the door again, going the other way, and gone.

 Joe picked up the drowsing cat and stroked him slowly.
 “Bin a good life, cat, an’ you bin a good companion.”
 He laid the cat down on his bed and reached for pen and paper.
-That’s had been something his mother would have liked, that her son had finally learned to read and write.
+That had been something his mother would have liked, that her son had finally learned to read and write.
 Nothing much, just the basics, but he could.
-He wrote for a few minutes, and blotted the ink, laying the letter aside.
+He wrote for a few minutes, then blotted the ink, laying the letter aside.

 Then he went out to his land, the small patch of corn was growing well, and he sighed, pulling it up piece by piece, taking the almost ripe corn inside and placing it on the fire until the last of it was gone.
 He checked, found a few kernels about the house here and there – he wasn’t always as tidy as he should be – but they too burned, and at last he straightened, walking over to stand in his doorway.